Search for anything...

 Features

-• UPGRADE TO A SALTWATER POOL Enjoy the same process used for in-ground swimming pools to keep your above ground pool sparkling clear with the ease of less maintenance
+• UPGRADE TO A SALTWATER POOL QS1200 saltwater system lets you enjoy the same process used for in-ground swimming pools to keep your above ground pool sparkling clear, suitable for pools up to 15,000 gallons.

-• ADVANCED FILTERING SYSTEM Simply connect to the filter pump, add salt to your above ground pool water and the rest is automatic through the system
+• ADVANCED FILTERING SYSTEM Simply connect to the 26669EG filter pump, add salt to your above ground pool water, and the rest is automatic through the system; requires a pump with a flow rate between 700 and 3,200 gph.

 Brand: Intex